 At this point, you should make sure any email addresses and phone numbers you want to use with iMessage are enabled on all your devices.
 To do this on iOS and iPadOS, go to Settings > Messages > Send & Receive, and make sure any email addresses and phone numbers you want to use are selected.
 To do this on macOS, choose Messages > Preferences, (or press Command-Comma) click the iMessage button in the toolbar, and make sure any email addresses and phone numbers you want to use are checked.
 You may also want to make sure the “Start new conversations from” setting matches on all your devices, so your messages appear consistently to their recipients.

 To set up your Mac to send and receive SMS messages, on your iPhone, go to Settings > Messages > Text Message Forwarding and toggle your Mac on in the list.
 You can then send and receive SMS messages on your Mac the same way you do iMessages, assuming your iPhone is on and connected to a Wi-Fi or cellular network.

-If you want to have your existing messages synced between your devices, on iOS and iPadOS, go to Settings > [your name] > iCloud, and toggle Messages on.
-On macOS, choose Messages > Preferences, (or press Command-Comma) click the iMessage button in the toolbar, and select the, “Enable messages in iCloud,” checkbox.
+If you want to have your existing messages synced between your devices, on iOS and iPadOS, go to Settings > [your name] > iCloud, and enable the “Messages” toggle.
+On macOS, choose Messages > Preferences, (or press Command-Comma) click the iMessage button in the toolbar, and select the “Enable messages in iCloud” checkbox.
 With this feature enabled, all your existing messages should become available on all your devices, and if you delete a message or conversation from one device, it should be deleted on all other devices.

 Finally, you may want to have messages delete automatically so as to prevent them from accumulating and occupying space.
 To do this on iOS and iPadOS, go to Settings > Messages > keep messages, and select an option.
 To do this on macOS, choose Messages > Preferences, (or press Command-Comma) click the general button in the toolbar, and select an option from the “Keep messages” popup menu.